-Gather all the paperwork for the vehicle, including the title, maintenance record, and the bill of sale.
+Gather all the paperwork for the vehicle, including the title, maintenance record, and bill of sale.

 Decide How to Sale

-You can sell car in the Houston area locally or online.
+You can sell cars in the Houston area locally or online.
 If you decide to sell online, take photographs of the vehicle.
 Interior and exterior photos provide the best results.

 Find a couple of places to advertise the vehicle.
 Many sites help you sell an unwanted vehicle, some doing so without cost, others charging nominal fees.
 Online sources like social media also help sell an unwanted Navigator.

-If you sale the car locally, place ads in the local newspaper and other publications.
+If you sell the car locally, place ads in the local newspaper and other publications.
 Photo ads draw more attention than ads without photos.
 Most printed publications charge nominal fees for ads.

 Additionally, you can place ads offering the Navigator for sale on local sales sites such as Craigslist.

 Or, sell Lincoln Navigator to a dealership.
 The biggest downside to this option is that you likely won't get as much money for the vehicle, but you do sell it quickly and reduce the worries, risks, and stressors that oftentimes accommodate the car sales process.